ghigbie/NodeAsyncPractice/README.md

 # Asynchronous Practice with Node.js
-## This repo is for practing asynchronous tasks with Node.js.
+## This repo is for practicing building asynchronous tasks in Node.js.